microsoftgraph/microsoft-graph-docs-contrib/concepts/assignments-submissions-states-transition.md

 doc_type: conceptualPageType
 ---

-# State transiton for Student and Teacher role
+# Teacher and student actions for assignments and submissions

 This article describes student and teacher roles for the assignment and submission state transition and related transition rules.

-## Get all the assignmets and their corresponding submission belonging to the student
+## Get all the assignments and their corresponding submission belonging to the student

 Use the following call for the student action: